 You are considered a commercial applicator if:

 Commercial applicator certification and licensure is valid for two years and must be renewed by March 1st.
 A fee of $25 is charged for a commercial applicator license.
 Government employees who apply pesticides must obtain a commercial applicator license, but may be fee exempt.
 The SDDA maintains a searchable database of commercial applicators.

 You must be certified to be eligible to purchase a commercial license.
-To pay for a commercial license by mailing a check or to submit a reciprocity request, please complete the South Dakota Commercial Pesticide Applicator and Dealer License Application.
+To pay for a commercial license by mailing a check or to submit a reciprocity request, please include a completed South Dakota Commercial Pesticide Applicator and Dealer License Application.

 To pay for a license online, click here.